-One of the biggest areas of change this year has been the Photos app.
+One of the biggest areas of change this year comes with the Photos app.
 While many "serious" photographers will have invested in Adobe's Lightroom or Photoshop apps, Apple is bringing a number of new photo editing and enhancing tools to Photos for MacOS High Sierra.

-It's partly about bringing polarity with what iPhone and iPad users can/will be able to do in iOS 11, but also to make this a much more versatile app against competitors like Affinity Photo.
+It's partly about introducing parity with what iPhone and iPad users can do in iOS 11.
+It also makes this a much more versatile app against competitors like Affinity Photo.

 Key features we've enjoyed playing with so far are the ability to pick a specific frame within a Live Photo, to create a Loop or Bounce (a la Instagram/Boomerang) and the long exposure effect that will turn your still water shots all "dreamy" - as long as you've held your iPhone still enough when capturing.

-Those looking for editing tools will get those too.
-Now instead of just basic "adjustments" like Shadows, Highlights, or Contrast, you can adjust a whole host of different elements, including adjusting the Levels and Curves.
+Those looking for editing tools get those too.
+Now, instead of just basic "adjustments" like Shadows, Highlights or Contrast, you can adjust a whole host of different elements, including adjusting the Levels and Curves.
 That might be gobbledegook to some, unless you're a Photoshop fiend, but it'll be very helpful to use once you get to grips with it.

-If you really don't care about using Photos for editing and want to keep with Photoshop then new third-party support means adjusted images are saved directly back to Photos.
+If you really don't care about using Photos for editing and want to keep with Photoshop, new third-party support means adjusted images are saved directly back to Photos.

 Apple has also tried to improve the search and find functionality, including enhanced Faces support so it can easily spot who's in a picture and show you other pictures of them.
 Spooky.